UrbanCoffee/UrbanCoffee/README.md

 ## Urban Coffee
 Hey, I go by the online moniker of Urban. <br/>
-I am an incoming Master's student for Computer Science at UCR. <br/>
+I am a Master's student for Computer Science at UCR. <br/>
 I previously earned a Bachelor's degree in Computational Mathematics there.

 I currently work on a blog site called [urbancoffee.io](https://urbancoffee.io).